francisengelmann/fast_voxel_traversal/README.md

 This project is licensed under the terms of the MIT license.

 #### References
-[1] J. Amanatides, A. Woo, A Fast Voxel Traversal Algorithm for Ray Tracing, Eurographics'87
+[1] J. Amanatides and A. Woo, A Fast Voxel Traversal Algorithm for Ray Tracing, Eurographics, 1987.